 to run your first desktop Flutter application!

-debug mode is currently available.
+debug mode is currently available for Windows and Linux.
 Running with

-succeed, but the result will still be using a
+--profile will succeed, but the result will still be using a

 See the example README for information on using the example as a starting point to run another project.